xjarg/xjarg.github.io/index.md

 ![](imgs/@jarxg.png)

-i use computers to make texts, sounds and images.
+i make texts, sounds and images with computers.
 i'm the proud dad of a boston terrier known as [nona](imgs/nona.jpg) and we live in northern mexico.
-cv available on request.
+my cv is available on request.

 i'm on <a href="https://www.twitter.com/jarxg" rel="me">twitter</a> and <a href="https://github.com/jarxg" rel="me">github</a>